malikendsley/gradegrubber/README.md

 # Grade Grubber

 Grade Grubber is a Chrome extension designed to enhance your Courseworks Grades page experience.
 It provides an in-depth comparison of your academic performance relative to your class, and the ability to personalize the extension’s appearance through customizable colors.
+It activates whenever you visit the "grades" section of any class.

 ## Features